rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 required to run Apache, MySQL and PHP/Perl/Python/Ruby/Tomcat it felt like the static site generators were racing to fill a complexity vacuum.
 In the end they were interesting to explore but far more than I was willing to run.
-Modern content management systems should be deconstruct into something simpler.
+I believe modern content management systems can be deconstruct into something simpler.

 Some of the core elements of modern content management systems are